-- Decommission campsites at Three Sisters campground and reclaim the campground loop where it is not part of the proposed day use area. - Remove campground signage, one washroom, cook shelter, and maintenance buildings. - Construct at or near the hand launch: - o a small traffic loop to accommodate public and commercial vehicle turn-arounds. - six public parking spots and six picnic tables. - o stairs to improve access to the hand launch site. - Construct/formalize four commercial operator parking stalls near the entrance gate. - Operate the proposed day use area daily (7:00 a.m. until 11:00 p.m.) and seasonally (May to October). - Reduce the facility zone as managed under the Bow Valley Protected Areas Management Plan to only include day use infrastructure and rezone the remainder of the facility zone area to preservation.
+- Decommission campsites at Three Sisters campground and reclaim the campground loop where it is not part of the proposed day use area. - Remove campground signage, one washroom, cook shelter, and maintenance buildings. - Construct at or near the hand launch: - o a small traffic loop to accommodate public and commercial vehicle turn-arounds. - six public parking spots and six picnic tables. - stairs to improve access to the hand launch site. - Construct/formalize four commercial operator parking stalls near the entrance gate. - Further Clarification: commercial operator stalls are for the existing raft operators who are permitted to use the Three Sisters watercraft launch. - Operate the proposed day use area daily (7:00 a.m. until 11:00 p.m.) and seasonally (May to October). - Reduce the facility zone as managed under the Bow Valley Protected Areas Management Plan to only include day use infrastructure and rezone the remainder of the facility zone area to preservation.